Italian irredentism in Dalmatia: 20th century

-The last city with a significant Italian presence in Dalmatia was the city of Zara (now called Zadar).
-In the Austro-Hungarian census of 1910, the city of Zara had an Italian population of 9,318 out of 13,438 inhabitants (69.3 percent).
-In 1921, the population grew to 17,075 inhabitants, of which 12,075 Italians (70.8 percent).
+The last city with a significant Italian presence in Dalmatia was the city of Zara (Zadar).
+In the Austro-Hungarian census of 1910, the City of Zara had a population of 36,595, out of which 11,552 were Italians (31.6%).
+In 1921, the population dropped to 18,623, with 12,283 Italians (66%).
 In 1941, during World War II, Yugoslavia was occupied by Italy and Germany.
 Dalmatia was divided between Italy, which constituted the Governorate of Dalmatia, and the Independent State of Croatia, which annexed Dubrovnik and Morlachia.
 After the Italian surrender on 8 September 1943, the Independent State of Croatia annexed the Governorate of Dalmatia, except for the territories that had been Italian before the start of the conflict, such as Zara.

 In 1943, Josip Broz Tito informed the Allies that Zara was a chief logistic centre for German forces in Yugoslavia.
 By overstating its importance, he persuaded them of its military significance.
 Italy surrendered in September 1943 and over the following year, specifically between 2 November 1943 and 31 October 1944, Allied Forces bombarded the town 54 times.
 Nearly 2,000 people were buried beneath rubble; 10–12,000 people escaped and took refuge in Trieste and just over 1,000 people reached Apulia.
 Tito's partisans entered the city on 31 October 1944, and 138 people were killed.

-With the Peace Treaty of 1947, Italians still living in the city and in Dalmatia followed the Italian exodus from Istria and Dalmatia and only about 100 Dalmatian Italians now remain in Zadar.
+With the 1947 Peace Treaty and its right of option provision, Dalmatian Italians still living in Zadar and in Dalmatia became part of the Italian exodus.
+Only about 500 people declare themselves Italian now in Dalmatia.
+In particular, according to the official Croatian census of 2011, there are 83 Dalmatian Italians in Split (equal to 0.05% of the total population), 16 in Šibenik (0.03%) and 27 in Dubrovnik (0.06%).
+According to the official Croatian census of 2021, there are 63 Dalmatian Italians in Zadar (equal to 0.09% of the total population).
+According to the official Montenegrin census of 2011, there are 31 Italians in Kotor (equal to 0.14% of the total population).